jazzband/django-tinymce/README.md

-django-tinymce
+django-tinymce4
 ===

-**django-tinymce** is a Django application that contains a widget to render a form field as a TinyMCE editor.
+**django-tinymce4** is a Django application that contains a widget to render a form field as a TinyMCE editor.

 WARNING:
 ===
-v2.0 uses TinyMCE v4.x and is not backwards compatible w/ previous versions.
+v3.0 uses TinyMCE v4.x and is not backwards compatible w/ previous versions.

 Quickstart:
 ===